-Inkjet Prints
+Inkjet Photographic Prints

 Photographic-quality inkjet prints came into the market in the mid-1990's and now, with printers, inks, and media supplied by Epson, Hewlett-Packard, Canon, Lexmark, and others, the great majority of prints made by consumers from digital camera files are printed at home with inkjet printers.
-Desktop and large-format inkjet printers are also extensively used by professional and commercial photographers.
+Desktop and large-format inkjet printers are now used extensively by professional photographers and photo labs.

 With inkjet printing, problems with yellowish stain have once again become a major area of concern.
 One of the key advantages of inkjet printing is the ability to print on a very wide variety of papers, films, canvas, and other substrates.
 Unfortunately, this wide choice of print media has resulted in products with a very wide range of quality.
 Some have poor yellowing behavior, either in dark storage, or when exposed to light on long-term display, or under both conditions.
-The introduction of high-stability pigmented and dyebased inksets by Epson, Hewlett-Packard, and others has further increased the stability demands on media.
+The introduction of high-stability pigmented and dye-based inksets by Epson, Hewlett-Packard, and others has further increased the stability demands on media.